 - Other Federal, State, Private, or Institutional Aid

 If a student did not receive all of the funds earned, the student may be eligible for a post-withdrawal disbursement.
 If the post-withdrawal disbursement includes loan funds, the school is required to get the student’s permission before these can be disbursed.
+Loans must be offered to the student within 30 days, allowing the student at least 14 days to respond to accept or decline the funds.
 Once the permission is received, the school must make the post-withdrawal disbursement of Title IV loans within 180 days of the school’s determination that the student withdrew.
 The student may decide to decline some or all of the loan funds so additional debt is not incurred.
 The school may use all or a portion of the post-withdrawal disbursement of grant funds for tuition, fees, and room and meal plan charges.
 The school is required to get the student’s permission for any post-withdrawal grant disbursement for all other school charges.
 If the student does not give permission, the student will be offered the grant funds.
 The school must make the post-withdrawal disbursement of grants within 45 days of the school’s determination that the student withdrew.
 Please note, there are some Title IV funds that may be scheduled to be received and cannot be disbursed to the student after withdrawal because of other eligibility requirements.

 The federal refund formula is rather complex.
 If you need to withdraw from all of your classes, you are encouraged to speak to a financial aid advisor before doing so to determine how it may affect your financial aid and your Satisfactory Academic Progress.